 A robust control strategy is non-negotiable.
-Not only is it vital for making products, it is a key driver for equipment qualification, process validation, and lifecycle management.
+Not only is it vital for making products, but it's also a key driver for equipment qualification, process validation, and lifecycle management.
 It is also a good manufacturing practice "must" in the pharma manufacturing process.

-Aptly named, a control strategy is a planned set of controls that are taken from a current product and process understanding.
-It makes sure a process performs as it should and maintains the quality of the product.
-It must also comprehensively consider the patient and product, while showing how the controls ensure product safety, efficacy and quality.
+Aptly named, a control strategy is a planned set of controls that are taken from a current product and a thorough understanding of its production process.
+A control strategy ensures the process performs as it should and maintains quality.
+It must also comprehensively consider the patient, while showing how these controls ensure product safety, efficacy and quality.

 You can establish a control strategy by using enhanced Quality by Design principles or by using a more traditional minimal development approach.
-Whichever you choose, it must be implemented early on and considered throughout all cyclical phases, starting at the foundation for all pharmaceutical manufacturing – the patient.
+Whichever method you choose, it must be implemented early on in facility design and considered throughout all cyclical phases with the patient in mind.

 The development of a control strategy requires a structured process and a multi-disciplinary team of experts to link pharmaceutical development to the manufacturing process and engineering controls of process equipment.

 1. From patient to product - outline the quality target product profile (QTPP)

 Patients or healthcare professionals will give their input on how the product should ideally be designed.
 These patient needs are outlined in the QTPP under quality characteristics, and include administration form, dosage, purity and container closure system.

 2. From product to process - identify the critical quality attributes (CQAs)

 Once the QTPP is defined, you must identify the CQAs and rate them by severity, with an emphasis on the product safety, efficacy and quality.
 In other words, what is the consequence for the patient if the CQA varies?

 Then, you should evaluate the proposed manufacturing process steps and the material used in relation to their impact on the different CQAs.